ElementalXriath/Reactor/README.md

 <img src="./logo.jpg"/>

 <br />
-Reactor will be a script hub, social point, recruiting site, and Developer Tool dedicated <b>STRICTLY TO REACT JS.<b>
+Reactor will be a script hub, social point, recruiting site, and Developer Tool dedicated <b>STRICTLY TO REACT JS.</b>

  Simliar to Code Pens concept, but for 100% React .
 And you have a UI built to store and deploy all the componenets you want to add to a profile deck that will be used for your perosnal React Liabery accessed via NMP global , or a new concept we have came up with... a PERSONAL NMP AND KEY.
 As this app evolves this readme will become more dynamic.
 This is a rough over view , and as we all know the best ideas dont come until later on.